Local Missions supported by First Presbyterian Church:

 Education Scholarships, Loans, and Grants

 First Presbyterian offers $1,000 scholarships to qualifying members and children of members who are pursuing degree-directed post-secondary education.
 In addition, loans are available for those seeking church-related vocations and for staff needing assistance for graduate work.
-Applications, obtainable from the Financial Office, are due April 1.
+Applications, obtainable from the Financial Office, are due April 1 each year.